Eschatologue/CM_wiki/docs/character-creation/feat/feat-fighting-style.md

 *Fighting Style Feat - Homebrew*

-You can use your Strength modifier, in place of Dexterity for attack and damage rolls with longbows, shortbows, and compound bow.
+You can use your Strength modifier, in place of Dexterity for attack and damage rolls with Longbows, Shortbows, and Compound Bow.
 When you do so, you gain +1 to damage rolls with those weapons.

 Moreover, you also use your Strength instead of your Dexterity to fufill the :weapon-prop-heavy: **Heavy** weapon property requirement for those weapons.